tonyshui/simplicity/_posts/2018-8-3-Quotes-I-Mess-With.md

 # caption_url: ''
 ---

-From time to time, I hear a quote and I think DAMN and then I forget about it.
-Or I'll write it down in some notes or scribble it down somewhere on my iPad.
-Point is, it'd be nice to have a single place where I can log some dope quotes that I am impacted by.
+From time to time, I hear a brilliant quote, and promptly forget it.
+Sometimes I'll write it down in some notes or scribble it down somewhere on my iPad.
+It'd be nice to have a single place where I can log some awe-inspiring quotes that I come across.
 Some you might find interesting.
-Others might not make sense without context.
+Others might not make sense without context...

 <!--more-->